-Make readily available to the public management board/governing body minutes and the minutes of similar meetings, such as board committees, where you made decisions about the provision of services as well as documents and papers discussed at these meetings.
+Include board minutes, minutes from all high-level meetings where decisions are made about the provision of services as well as supporting documents and papers discussed in these meetings.
 Exclude material that is properly considered to be exempt from disclosure.

-Patient and public engagement strategy

-• Public consultations (for example, concerning closures or variations of services)
+- Patient and public engagement strategy - Public consultations (for example, concerning closures or variations of services)